-He ended his brief speech with “Gentleman, I promise to give you my utmost and I hope you will give me yours.”
-The soldiers’ cheers displayed the significant boost to morale that that one moment of accountability and empathy made.
+He ended his brief speech saying, “Gentleman, I promise to give you my utmost and I hope you will give me yours.”
+The soldiers’ cheers displayed a significant boost to morale that that one moment of accountability and empathy made.

 The power of being present and connecting with the people who did the work made the mission and vision happen.

 It is difficult for people to believe company leaders are genuinely interested in supporting and growing employees when they don’t step out of a corner office.
 Being physically present, asking questions, and listening to understand the answers is one way for a company leader to garner the trust and loyalty of their staff.

 During 2013, Colonel Scott Jackson was assigned to take command of a brigade of 3,800 soldiers returning from Afghanistan.
 Two weeks before the Change of Command ceremony, it was announced the brigade would be dissolved.

 The soldiers and their families believed the soldiers would be laid off, mirroring private industry practices.
 The morale at the ceremony was as low as it could get.

 Colonel Jackson knew his speech had to address the primary concerns of the soldiers and their families.
 He told them that they were his primary mission.
 He assured them no one gets fired from the Army and that anyone who wants to stay in the Army will have a home.

 He added that their job was to train to be the best soldiers they could be in the meantime.